ademers/craft-pendinguser/README.md

 #### Moderator Notification Email

-This is the email that is sent to the moderator when a user registers via a front-end registration form thereby creating a new user account.
+This is the email that is sent to the moderator when a user registers via a User Registration form, thereby creating a new user account.

 ##### Moderator Email Notification

-If enabled, the moderator will receive an email notification when a new user registers.
+If enabled, a moderator will receive an email notification when a new user registers.
+Supports multiple email addresses separated by commas.

 *Default*: off

-##### Moderator Email Address
+##### Moderator Email Addresses

-The moderator's email address.
+Moderator email addresses.

 *Default*: The site administrator's email address.